iluvjava/Maths/Notebook 2.0/AMATH 503/Bessel's Equation.md

 **Note**: This is also discussed in details in the chapter 11 of the textbook.

 Summary:
-1. We need to solve the standard form of the Bessels equation.
+1. We need to solve the standard form of the Bessel's equation.
 2. We are going to use Frobenius method
 3. There are multiple solution, we are going to make some assumption and solve for one of the solution.
 4. We solve it to get a recurrence relations for the series, and then we unroll the recursion.